NasalDaemon/Static-DI/docs/runtime-polymorphism.md

 `di::Union<Node, Nodes...>` (see [union.hpp](../lib/include/di/union.hpp)) is to be used if the full set of possible nodes implementing an intersection of traits is known at compile-time.
 When the graph is constructed, a single implementation is constructed.
 This remains active until an alternative implementation from the list is emplaced during runtime, or the graph is destructed.

+Nodes hosted in a `di::Union` can swap themselves with another alternative from the list by calling `auto deferredExchange = exchangeImpl<NewImpl>(constructorArgs...)` in the active node (arguments are taken by value).
+When `deferredExchange` is destroyed, it replaces the current option with `NewImpl`, invalidating the current node state.
+You can also swap from outside the graph using `graph.node->emplace<Index>(...)` or `graph.node->emplace<Type>(...)`. **NOTE:** Unlike `di::Virtual`, `di::Union` does not provide a detached handover; the lifetimes of the old and new alternative do not overlap.

 The memory layout of `di::Union<Nodes...>` is much like `std::variant<Ts...>`, where the state of the active alternative is stored on the stack alongside its respective index.
 Since only one node alternative is active at any one time, a `union` is effectively used to host the state.
 When a trait method is invoked, the only extra runtime cost is a branch to pick the active node's implementation given the active index.
 Due to the list of alternatives being known at compile-time, it presents opportunities for the compiler to optimise invocations, including inlining.
 Nodes in a `di::Union` are also able to retain compile-time thread-affinity protection where it is employed.

-Only methods calls from external nodes into the `di::Union` incur the extra runtime cost.
+Only method calls from external nodes into the `di::Union` incur the extra runtime cost.
 Any methods invoked from within the nodes hosted by the `di::Union` incur no extra runtime cost, including calls to methods external to the `di::Union`.

 ### Examples